stellaexp/full-stack-frameworks-project/README.md

 ###  Bugs

-I'm using an external JS library [Masonry JS](https://masonry.desandro.com/).
-Every time I loaded the page the images would overlap each other.
+I'm using the external JavaScript grid layout library [Masonry JS](https://masonry.desandro.com/).
+A bug I encountered was every time I loaded the page the images would overlap each other.
-But if I sorted them into 'category', for example, the page would look fine and they would have enough spacing.
+If I sorted them into 'category', for example, they would have enough spacing.
 I managed to find a solution to this on Stack Overflow, which can be seen [here](https://stackoverflow.com/questions/18849296/masonry-js-overlapping-items).
 However, this solution has compromised the page loading time and now it takes longer for all the images in the gallery to show up.